Bridge Protocol Price Reaches $0.0008 on Exchanges (BRDG)

 Bridge Protocol Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Bridge Protocol directly using US dollars.
-Investors seeking to trade Bridge Protocol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bridge Protocol using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Bridge Protocol directly using U.S. dollars.
+Investors seeking to acquire Bridge Protocol should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bridge Protocol using one of the exchanges listed above.

 Receive News & Updates for Bridge Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bridge Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.